sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Include the internationalization WordPress function in some missed texts.
 * Fixes a warning message handling the form height.
 * Modifies the form importing module (Professional, Developer, and Platinum plugin versions).

-= 5.2.13 =

-* Allows accessing the public forms from the forms list.
-* Improves the forms builder interface and forms preview.
-* Fixes an issue with datepicker in cached forms.